higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 case class Person(name: String, id: Int, has_ponycopter: Boolean)
 ```

 As we can see, this is quite simple.
-By the same token, let’s see now how the `Greeter` service would be translated to the [mu] style (in your `.scala` file):
+By the same token, let’s see now how the `Greeter` service would be translated to the [Mu] style (in your `.scala` file):

 ```tut:silent
 object protocol {